iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 2 reviews"/>
 </p>

+> App is very frustrating.
+Filled out my information and accidentally put in my credit card instead of my HSA card.
+I immediately cancelled and later, I received an email from my CC company stating my credit card was charged.
+I had to start over entering all my my information along with my son's ailments.
+I selected to see the first Dr. available.
+The app said someone would be with me soon.
+No estimate on how much time so I am sitting staring at my phone thinking soon would be 5 minutes.<br> :date: __2020-12-25 04:23:36__

 > Audio is not working properly.
 Every update fixes one thing but creates another.
 Bad connection abound.
 I live in Ohio and there are not enough therapist available and no psychiatrist so no one to manage medication.
 So only half treatment is available.<br> :date: __2020-11-04 22:45:22__

 > The visit went well however i need a prior auth for an eye medication for my eyes it has been since September 2nd and it is now sept 5th and i have absolutely nothing for my eye so it went from " allergy pink eye" to full blown pink eye in my right eye i cannot contact the doctor nor can i send her a message i paid 58 dollars to see this doctor and now i have to waste time going to an urgent care just a suggestion check insurance to make sure a prior auth is not needed b 4 prescribing a med.<br> :date: __2020-09-05 22:30:20__